Ford Capri: Series X & GP1

-The Mark II and Mark III 3.0 litre X-pack special performance options pack for the Capri were offered between 1977 and 1980.
-They used a special glassfiber wide bodykit made by Fibresports, larger ventilated front disc brakes (retaining the standard drums at the rear), Bilstein gas-filled rear dampers and front struts (used with single rear leaf springs), an "anti-dive kit", a Salisbury limited slip differential (LSD) and a choice of two performance upgrades for Essex V6 3.0 L engines.
+The Mark II and Mark III 3.0-litre X-pack special performance options pack for the Capri were offered between 1977 and 1980.
+They used a special glassfibre wide bodykit made by Fibresports, larger ventilated front disc brakes (retaining the standard drums at the rear), Bilstein gas-filled rear dampers and front struts (used with single rear leaf springs), an "anti-dive kit", a Salisbury limited slip differential (LSD) and a choice of two performance upgrades for Essex V6 3.0 L engines.
 The first upgrade, called the GP1 or Group 1 pack, bumped power up to 170 hp.
 This engine included larger valves, ported cylinder heads and a Weber 40 DFI5 carburetor and other optional performance upgrades.
 The second option, referred to as Series X or X Pack, offered 185 hp and 195 lb/ft of torque, thanks to three Weber 42 DCNF two-barrel carburetors fed by an electric fuel pump, the same ported cylinder heads and larger inlet and exhaust valves as the GP1.
 It used special head gaskets even though the standard compression ratio of 9.0:1 and standard camshaft were retained.
 The X Pack was also equipped with a wing as standard and it featured unique 7.5 x 13 inch wheels, for which a special bodykit was made.
 The X Pack included a free flowing performance exhaust system with distinctive flattened rear ends.
 The X Pack Capri could reach 60 mph from standing in 7.4 seconds, a full second faster than the standard 3.0-litre Capri, and had a top speed of 130 mph.
 These upgrades could only be bought through and fitted by one of the 80 Ford RS Motorsport dealerships in the UK, or a complete new car could be ordered factory equipped through a Ford Motorsport dealer.
 It is estimated that little over 100 conversions were made.

 The X Pack was also available in mainland Europe between 1979 and 1980 where it was marketed as the 3.0 RS even though it's wasn't ever an official RS like the 2600 or 3100.
 All were white with blue stripes and used standard 3.0 Engines, Only 100 of these were ever made, and 1980 was the last year for both the German RS and British X Pack.
 The next year the 3.0 engine option disappeared completely to give way for the new 2.8 Injection models.